 Horticulture is a ten month Good-Time eligible program based on the curriculum of the National Occupational Career Testing Institute or NOCTI.
 The program is divided into two portions Horticulture-Landscaping and Workplace Readiness.
 The program also offers the Master Gardner Certification from the University of Kentucky.
 A student must be within 24 months to Parole Board, or Serve out, have 6 months clear conduct, must provide proof of a GED or High School Diploma, must possess a National Career Readiness Certificate (NCRC) and score a 9.0 on the TABE test to be eligible for this program.

 Small Engine Repair is a ten month Good-Time eligible program based on the curriculum of the National Occupational Career Testing Institute or NOCTI.
 Students will receive a Small Engine Technology certificate from NOCTI after successful completion of the program.
 A student must be within 30 months to Parole Board, or Serve out, have 6 months clear conduct, must provide proof of a GED or High School Diploma, must possess a National Career Readiness Certificate (NCRC) and score a 10.0 on the TABE test to be eligible for this program.

 General Education College Program

-This credit-based program is offered through Maysville Community and Technical College and leads to either an Associate in Arts (AA) or an Associate in Science (AAS) degree depending upon the student’s chosen area of concentration.
+This credit-based program is offered through Morehead State University and leads to either an Associate in Arts (AA) or an Associate in Science (AAS) degree depending upon the student’s chosen area of concentration.
 Courses are offered on a traditional fall and spring semester basis.
 Students are expected to attend class one evening per week for 16 weeks.
 Credits will be transferable to any college or university in the state of Kentucky and most likely to any college or university in the U.S. A student must have and maintain clear conduct, provide proof of GED or High School Diploma, and be required to sign a voucher during registration for tuition of $35 that will be frozen and taken from your account.